🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 • Find and right-click the particular message, then select the Restore option to restore the message.

-If the emails are hard deleted (deleted from Recoverable Items in Outlook), they are moved to the Purges folder, which is not visible to users.
-Admins can recover permanently deleted emails in Outlook 365 if the single item recovery is enabled for that mailbox.
+The good news is yes, recovery is still possible.
+When emails are hard deleted, they are moved to the Purges folder, which is not visible to users.
+Admins can recover permanently deleted emails if the single item recovery was enabled for the mailbox at the time the email was hard deleted.

 Restore hard deleted emails from the purges folder